okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 The app sign-on policy determines the extra levels of authentication (if any) that must be performed before you can invoke a specific Okta application.
 It is always associated with an app through a Mapping.
 Okta Identity Engine always evaluates both the Okta sign-on policy and the sign-on policy for the app.
 The resulting user experience is the union of both policies.
 App sign-on policies have the type `ACCESS_POLICY`.

-When you create a new application, it's created with a new app sign on policy by default.
-You can't create a new app sign on policy and assign it to the application.
+When you create a new application, it's created with a new app sign-on policy by default.
+You can't create a new app sign-on policy and assign it to the application.
 Instead, consider editing the default one to meet your needs.

 > **Note:** You can have a maximum of 5000 app sign-on policies in an org.
 > There is a max limit of 100 rules allowed per policy.